Alliance-Software/vitasite-docs/docs/page.md

 For example, if we wanted to take this Users Guide and make it into a web site, then we might outline it into Pages and Sub-Pages as follows:

 1. Home Page
-    1. Introduction & Overview
-        1. Pages & Content
+    1. Pages
-        1. Page Editor
     1. Content Items
-        1. Media Items
+    1. Media Uploads
         1. Etc.
         1. Etc.

 You might notice that the outline looks a lot like a Table of Contents.
 That is the point.
 Organizing your site into Pages and Sub-pages provides an organizational structure that makes it easy for your site visitors to find what they’re looking for.